-We provide marine transportation, distribution and logistics services primarily in the northeastern United States and Puerto Rico with our fleet of 14 ocean-going tugs and 13 active ocean-going tank barges.
-We currently have five double-hulled tank barges under construction, which will add new barrel-carrying capacity and replace barrel-carrying capacity lost when we retired three of our 15 single-hulled tank barges from service at the end of 2004 as mandated by OPA 90.
+We provide marine transportation, distribution and logistics services primarily in the northeastern United States and Puerto Rico with our fleet of 14 ocean-going tugs and 16 ocean-going tank barges.
+We currently have five double-hulled tank barges under construction, while three of our single-hulled tank barges will be retired from service by the end of 2004 as mandated by OPA 90.
 We provide our services to major oil companies, refineries and oil traders.
 Generally, a tug and tank barge work together as a "tow" to transport refined or bunker grade petroleum products.
 Our tank barges carry petroleum products that are typically characterized as either "clean" or "dirty".
 Clean products are primarily gasoline, home heating oil, diesel fuel and jet fuel.
 Dirty products are mainly crude oils, residual crudes and feedstocks, heavy fuel oils and asphalts.